Online Sunshine Logo

 (i) The names, dates of birth, and identifying numbers on or associated with valid government-issued identification cards of all persons in charge of or engaged in any solicitation activity, except those individuals required to obtain an individual license pursuant to s.
 496.4101.

-(j) A list of all telephone numbers the applicant will use to solicit contributions as well as the actual physical address associated with each telephone number and any fictitious names associated with such address.
+(j) A list of all telephone numbers the applicant will use to solicit contributions as well as the actual street address associated with each telephone number and any fictitious names associated with such address.

 (k) A copy of any script, outline, or presentation used by the applicant to solicit contributions or, if such solicitation aids are not used, written confirmation thereof.